 - 8.6.18 Buildings shall be massed to minimize as much as is practical the extent and duration of shadows on parks, other public open space, private amenity space and retail streets in the spring, summer and fall. - 8.6.19 Except on Highway 7, Jane Street and Millway Avenue, the upper floors of a mid-rise building shall be stepped back from the walls of the building facing a street or open space.
-On local streets the setback generally should occur at the fifth storey.
-On collector streets the setback generally should occur at the sixth or seventh storey.
-Exact heights for setbacks shall be defined in the Zoning By-law. - 8.6.20 High-rise buildings shall consist of a podium, tower element and distinct top.
-Podiums throughout the VMC shall be a minimum of 3 storeys.
-The maximum height of podiums shall be 6 storeys in the Station Precinct and along Highway 7 and Jane Street generally.
-Elsewhere the maximum podium height generally shall be 4 storeys.
-Generally, towers shall be set back a minimum of 3 metres from the edges of podiums. - 8.6.21 Tower elements of high-rise residential buildings shall be slender and spaced apart from one another to minimize shadow impacts and the loss of sky views, maintain privacy and contribute to an interesting skyline.
-The maximum size of a residential tower floor plate shall be approximately 750 square metres.
-There are no restrictions on office tower floorplates.
-The distance between the facing walls of two towers, whether office or residential, shall be a minimum of approximately 30 metres. - 8.6.22 Building generally shall not be more than 80 metres long.
+On local streets the setback should occur at the fifth storey.
+On collector streets the setback should occur at the sixth or seventh storey.
+Exact heights for setbacks shall be defined in the Zoning By-law.